mikebaker85/shiptheory-api-docs/source/includes/main.md

 A label and return tracking number will be returned, or an error message.
 While messages and errors are stored in the shipment history, the label will not be stored against the shipment, so you should save the label returned from the API.
 Subsequent calls to create a return label will produce a new label.

+Please note: Any other data sent with this request will be ignored.
+If you need to change shipment data on the return label, you should create a Headless Return label.

 ```php
 $data = json_encode(
     array(